 Clinical engineering applies medical technology to optimize healthcare delivery.

-Rehabilitation engineering is the study of engineering and computer science to develop devices that assist individuals with physical and cognitive impairments.
+Rehabilitation engineering is the study of engineering and computer science to develop devices that assist individuals recovering from or adapting to physical and cognitive impairments.

 Systems physiology uses engineering tools to understand how systems within living organisms, from bacteria to humans, function and respond to changes in their environment.

-Some people with training in biomedical engineering become professors.
-For more information, see the profile on postsecondary teachers.
+Some people with training in biomedical engineering become postsecondary teachers.

 Get the education you need: Find schools for Biomedical Engineers near you!

-Prospective biomedical engineering or bioengineering students should take high school science courses, such as chemistry, physics, and biology.
+Students interested in becoming biomedical engineers should take high school science courses, such as chemistry, physics, and biology.
 They should also take math courses, including algebra, geometry, trigonometry, and calculus.
 Courses in drafting or mechanical drawing and in computer programming are also useful.

-Bachelor’s degree programs in biomedical engineering and bioengineering focus on engineering and biological sciences.
-Programs include laboratory-based courses, in addition to classroom-based courses, in subjects such as fluid and solid mechanics, computer programming, circuit design, and biomaterials.
+Bachelor's degree programs in biomedical engineering and bioengineering focus on engineering and biological sciences.
+Programs include laboratory- and classroom-based courses, in subjects such as fluid and solid mechanics, computer programming, circuit design, and biomaterials.
 Other required courses may include biological sciences, such as physiology.

 Accredited programs also include substantial training in engineering design.
 Many programs include co-ops or internships, often with hospitals and medical device and pharmaceutical manufacturing companies, to provide students with practical applications as part of their study.
 Biomedical engineering and bioengineering programs are accredited by ABET.

 Analytical skills.
-Biomedical engineers must be able to analyze the needs of patients and customers to design appropriate solutions.
+Biomedical engineers must analyze the needs of patients and customers to design appropriate solutions.

 Communication skills.
-Because biomedical engineers sometimes work with patients and frequently work on teams, they must be able to express themselves clearly.
-They must seek others’ ideas and incorporate those ideas into the problem-solving process.
+Because biomedical engineers sometimes work with patients and frequently work on teams, they must express themselves clearly.
+They must seek others' ideas and incorporate those ideas into the problem-solving process.

 Creativity.
 Biomedical engineers must be creative to come up with innovative and integrative advances in healthcare equipment and devices.

 Math skills.
-Biomedical engineers use the principles of calculus and other advanced topics in mathematics, as well as statistics, for analysis, design, and troubleshooting in their work.
+Biomedical engineers use the principles of calculus and other advanced topics in math and statistics, for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
 Biomedical engineers typically deal with and solve problems in complex biological systems.

-The median annual wage for biomedical engineers was $86,950 in May 2014.
+The median annual wage for biomedical engineers is $88,550.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $52,680, and the highest 10 percent earned more than $139,350.
+The lowest 10 percent earned less than $51,890, and the highest 10 percent earned more than $144,350.

-In May 2014, the median annual wages for biomedical engineers in the top industries in which they worked were as follows:
+The median annual wages for biomedical engineers in the top industries in which they work are as follows:

 Biomedical engineers usually work full time on a normal schedule.
 However, as with employees in almost any engineering occupation, biomedical engineers occasionally may have to work additional hours to meet the needs of patients, managers, colleagues, and clients.
 About 1 in 5 biomedical engineers work more than 40 hours per week.

-Employment of biomedical engineers is projected to grow 23 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of biomedical engineers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

-Biomedical engineers likely will see more demand because of growing technology and its application to medical equipment and devices.
+Biomedical engineers likely will see employment growth because of increasing possibilities brought by new technologies and increasing applications to medical equipment and devices.
 Smartphone technology and three-dimensional printing are examples of technology being applied to biomedical advances.

-As the aging baby-boom generation lives longer and stays active, the demand for biomedical devices and procedures, such as hip and knee replacements is expected to increase.
-In addition, as the public has become more aware of medical advances, increasing numbers of people are seeking biomedical solutions to their health problems from their physicians.
+As the aging baby-boom generation lives longer and stays active, the demand for biomedical devices and procedures, such as hip and knee replacements, is expected to increase.
+In addition, as the public continues to become more aware of medical advances, increasing numbers of people will seek biomedical solutions to their health problems from their physicians.